 What is a lead generation landing page?

-Definition: unlike a click-through landing page which serves as a “warm-up” stage before an action such as selling a product or service, the so-called “lead generation” landing page is used to collect personal information and establish contact points to create as many “leads” or “prospects” for your business as you can.
+A lead generation landing page is used to collect personal information and establish contact points to create as many leads (or prospects) for your business as you can.

-For this, your landing page’s main objective will be to collect personal information such as:
+The main objective of a page like this is to collect personal information such as:

-For many activities such as consulting, software as a service (SaaS) or real estate solutions: leads are crucial to their business.
-No leads, no sales: do you see where we are going?
+For many activities, leads are crucial to business.
+No leads, no sales.
+Do you see where we are going with this?

-And yet, many websites do not pay enough attention to their ability to continually attract new leads.
+And yet, many websites don’t focus enough of their efforts on attracting new leads.